LoyolaChicagoBooks/introcs-csharp/rst/funcsummary.rst

 #.
 A local variable comes into existence after the function is called, and ceases
     to exist after that function call terminates.
 A local variable is invisible to the rest of the program.
-Its *scope* is just within a single function call.
-Its value may be transferred to the caller if it is the expression in a return statement.
-It can be passed as an actual parameter to a further function called within its scope.
+Its *scope* is just within that function.
+Its lifetime is just through a single
+    function call.
+Its *value* may be transferred outside of the function scope by standard means, principally:

+    - If it is the expression in a return statement, its value is sent back to the caller.
+    - It can be passed as an
+      actual parameter to a further function called within its scope.

     [:ref:`Local-Scope`]

 Static Variables